CrystalTechSAS/jcrystal_documentation/frontend/angular/webservices.md

 jCrystal can manage the error handling by showing an alert with the error message if a web service returns an error.
 Therefore, if you want jCrystal to manage errors, you don't have to implement the error callback.

-As an example, if you have a `ping` method of a class generated with jCrystal, you
+As an example, if you have a `ping` method of a class generated with jCrystal, you can implement the onSuccess function and not the onError.

 ```typescript
 ...